ra.png

 Internal state machine (PDF file)

-The simplest way to install Ra is to run the Windows Ra 1.1.1 Win32 installer (15 Jul 2008, based on R 2.7.1, about 1.3 MBytes).
-It's easy and you get the benefit of a faster version of R. You need to first have R 2.7.1 installed.
-You should uninstall your old version of Ra before installing a new version.
+On Windows-7 64-bit systems, the simplest way to install Ra is to run the Windows Ra 1.3.1 Win installer (26 Aug 2011, based on R 2.13.1, about 3 MBytes).
+It's easy and you get the benefit of a faster version of R. You need to first have R 2.13.1 installed (64-bit build).
+You should uninstall your old version of Ra, if any, before installing a new version.

 This README file tells you what the installer does.